Donald Trump Will Leave Office In 2019 To Avoid Criminal Charges, Says Former Bush Adviser Alan J. Steinberg

 That’s not to suggest that Trump will be spared the embarrassing process of impeachment.
 It’s just that the realities of the process are stacked in favor of him not being subsequently removed from office.

 The Constitution lays out a two-part process in impeaching and removing a president from office.
-The first part is impeachment proper: a simple majority vote in the House of Representatives results in the president being impeached.
-It’s happened twice in U.S. history: to Andrew Johnson in 1868, and to Bill Clinton in 1998.
-The second part is removal from office: that only takes place after a trial in the Senate, and it requires a two-thirds majority vote.
-That has never happened in U.S. history.
+The first part is impeachment proper — a simple majority vote in the House of Representatives results in the president being impeached.
+It’s happened twice in U.S. history — to Andrew Johnson in 1868, and to Bill Clinton in 1998.
+The second part is removal from office, which only takes place after a trial in the Senate, and such an act requires a two-thirds majority vote.
+This outcome has never happened in U.S. history.

-Steinberg predicts that the House will impeach Trump; once the new Congress convenes this week, Democrats will control the House of Representatives.
+Steinberg predicts that the House will impeach Trump.
+Once the new Congress convenes this week, Democrats will control the House of Representatives.
 Steinberg predicts that the House will comfortably vote to impeach.

 However, over in the Senate, Trump is likely safe.
-Republicans still control the Senate, and for a vote to remove from office to be successful, every Democrat and 20 Republicans would have to vote in favor of removal from office.
-That’s not going to happen, says Steinberg, in no small part because any Republican who votes to remove Trump from office could face pushback from his constituent voters back home.
+Republicans still control the Senate, and for a vote to remove from office to be successful, every Democrat and 20 Republicans would have to vote in favor of removing Trump from office.
+That’s not going to happen, says Steinberg — in no small part because any Republican who votes to remove Trump from office could face push-back from his constituency back home.

-In the end, Steinberg predicts that Trump will resign, be preemptively pardoned by the new president, Mike Pence, and in return the U.S. Attorney’s Office for the Southern District of New York and the New York State Attorney General won’t file any criminal charges against Trump, his children, or any entities associated with him.
+In the end, Steinberg predicts that Trump will resign.
+Steinberg’s scenario sees Trump preemptively pardoned by the new president, Mike Pence — and in return, the U.S. Attorney’s Office for the Southern District of New York, and the New York State Attorney General, won’t file any criminal charges against Trump, his children, or any entities associated with him.